braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 For example, consider the following request: `\"canvas_entry_properties\" : {\"product_name\" : \"shoes\", \"product_price\" : 79.99}`.
 You could add the word "shoes" to a message with the Liquid `{{canvas_entry_properties.${product_name}}}`.
 {% endraw %}

+{% details Expand for original Canvas editor %}

+As of February 28, 2023, you can no longer create or duplicate Canvases using the original editor.
+This section is available for reference only.

 For the Canvases built with the original editor, `canvas_entry_properties` can be referenced only in the first full step of a Canvas.

+{% enddetails %}
 {% endtab %}

 {% tab Event Properties %}

+{% alert important %}
+You can't use `event_properties` in the lead Message step.
+Instead, you must use `canvas_entry_properties` or add an Action Paths step with the corresponding event **before** the Message step that includes `event_properties`.
+{% endalert %}

 Event properties refer to the properties that you set for custom events and purchases.
 These `event_properties` can be used in campaigns with action-based delivery as well as Canvases.

 In Canvas Flow, custom event and purchase event properties can be used in Liquid in any Message step that follows an Action Paths step.
-For Canvas Flow, make sure to use {% raw %} ``{{event_properties.${property_name}}}``{% endraw %} if referencing these `event_properties`.
+Make sure to use {% raw %} ``{{event_properties.${property_name}}}``{% endraw %} if referencing these `event_properties`.
 These events must be custom events or purchase events to be used this way in the Message component.

-For the original Canvas editor, `event_properties` can't be used in scheduled full steps.
-However, you can use `event_properties` in the first full step of an action-based Canvas, even if the full step is scheduled.

 In the first Message step following an Action Path, you can use `event_properties` related to the event referenced in that Action Path.
 These `event_properties` can only be used if the user actually took the action (didn't go to the Everyone Else group).
 You can have other steps (that are not another Action Paths or Message step) in between this Action Paths and the Message step.

+{% details Expand for original Canvas editor %}

+As of February 28, 2023, you can no longer create or duplicate Canvases using the original editor.
+This section is available for reference only.

+For the original Canvas editor, `event_properties` can't be used in scheduled full steps.
+However, you can use `event_properties` in the first full step of an action-based Canvas, even if the full step is scheduled.

+{% enddetails %}

 {% endtab %}
 {% endtabs %}